mourajj/Bitcoin-Wallet/README.md

 To run these tests, you need to install an [open-source load testing tool called K6](https://k6.io/docs/getting-started/installation/) (It's really easy to install).

 You can specify the amount of Virtual Users and also the time that the load test will run, feel free to check it out =)

-### "We don’t like empty databases =)"

-Neither do I, therefore, there is folder called "sql" where you can see 2 files, one of them is the command to create the database and all of its tables, and the other is to insert some data on it.

 ### "If something wrong happens, how does your system let everybody know it?"